elaforge/karya/doc/performance.md

 The result is that if you allocate multiple channels, you should be able to give notes independent tunings, controls, or keyswitches.
-This is especially important for scales which are not 12TET, since every note will be retuned (unless 'Perform.Midi.Instrument.patch_scale' is set to the same scale).
+This is especially important for scales which are not 12TET, since every note will be retuned (unless 'Perform.Midi.Patch.config_scale' is set to the same scale).
 But if you have more overlapping notes than channels, they will start to share and you'll hear artifacts.
 This can happen easily if you have an instrument with a long decay.

 ### attributes

-Another basic configuration is 'Perform.Midi.Instrument.AttributeMap'.
-The deriver keeps an attribute set in 'Derive.Environ.attributes'.
+Another basic configuration is 'Perform.Midi.Patch.AttributeMap'.
+The deriver keeps an attribute set in 'Derive.EnvKey.attributes'.
 These are used to select a particular articulation or playing style for the instrument, which will then map to a keyswitch or a key range, or what have you.
 Attributes are additive, so while you may add `+pont` to a whole section to switch all